The dilemma

 Over to you

-Anthony Burrell is the Tax Director at Golding Accountancy, specialising in personal tax, compliance, and tax planning.
-He works closely with business owners and landlords, helping them navigate complex tax rules and ensure they pay the right amount of tax.
-Anthony is particularly experienced in advising property investors.
-Outside the office, he is a dedicated West Ham supporter and has been a Season Ticket holder for over 40 years.
-Anthony often recommends Dext to clients for simplifying bookkeeping and financial processes.
+Anthony Burrell is the Tax Director at Golding Accountancy, specialising in UK personal tax, compliance, and strategic tax planning.
+He works with business owners, landlords, and property investors across the UK, helping them navigate complex tax legislation while ensuring they remain compliant and tax-efficient.
+Outside the office, Anthony is a dedicated West Ham supporter and has been a season ticket holder for more than 40 years.
+He also recommends Dext to clients looking to simplify their bookkeeping and financial processes.